-Democracy and Justice: Monitoring, Advocating, and Building Safeguards
+Democracy and Justice: Monitoring, Advocating, and Building Safeguards nuanced picture of the health of democracies across the continent.

 At the heart of Liberties' work lies a profound commitment to democracy, the rule of law, and access to justice.
 In 2024, our efforts in this area reached new heights through expanded monitoring, sharper advocacy, and new strategic partnerships across Europe.